e-clearing-net/OCHP/OCHP-direct.md

 ### Select a charge point of an operator

 Before a charging process can be started, the provider needs to select an EVSE in an operator's backend.
-This starts the session and generates the OCHP-direct session ID.
+This establishes the session and generates the OCHP-direct session ID.
 The operator must reserve the selected charging station for the communicated Contract-ID.
+It is up to the operator to decide whether or not to accept the provider's request for a reservation (duration).

  * MDM sends the SelectEvse.req PDU.
  * CMS responds with a SelectEvse.conf PDU.